treolabs/treopim/docs/en/user-guide/products.md

 To change the product records order in the list, click any sortable column title; this will sort the column either ascending or descending.

-Product records can be displayed not only as table list items, but also as plates.
+Once the [TreoDAM module](https://treodam.com/) is installed, the `Main Image` field is also added to products, and the records can be displayed not only as table list items, but also as plates.
 To switch to the [**plate view**](./views-and-panels.md#plate-view), click the plates icon located in the upper right corner of the list view page of product records:

 ![Plate view](../../_assets/products/plate-view.jpg)